quasarbright/blog/_src/posts/2024-08-09-log-fibonacci.md

 This is even better.
 Now we have linear runtime and constant space.

 Let's review what just happened.
-We started out with a simple recursive implementation that ended up being slow.
+We started out with a simple recursive implementation that ended up being slow from duplicate computaitons.
 Then, we did some memoization to make it faster.
 Next, we converted our top-down memoization to bottom up.
 Finally, we realized that with our bottom-up method, we could perform an optimization to make our algorithm even more efficient.
 This pattern of recursive, memoized, bottom up, then optimized is very common in dynamic programming.

-But what if I told you that it's possible to compute the \\(n\\)th fibonacci number in \\(O(\log n)\\) steps?
+Linear time is good, but what if I told you that it's possible to compute the \\(n\\)th fibonacci number in \\(O(\log n)\\) steps?
 Sounds impossible, right?
 Don't we need to compute them in sequence?
 How could you do that faster than \\(O(n)\\)?

 # The Matrix